Most Extreme Elimination Challenge: Production

 All four of the producer-performer-writers on the series are alumni of the famous Groundlings comedy troupe in Hollywood: John Cervenka, Christopher Darga, Mary Scheer, and Victor Wilson.
 The creators/Exec Producers Paul Abeyta and Larry Strawther had worked together at Merv Griffin Productions in the late 1970s.
 Strawther had worked on the company's pilots for the re-boot of Jeopardy! and Dance Fever in 1978.
 When both shows sold Strawther went with Jeopardy! as its head writer and Abeyta came over to Griffin's talk show and became executive producer of Dance Fever.
 Kaikko worked for Dance Fevers distributor, 20th Century Fox, and while overseeing that show he struck up a longtime friendship and business partnership with Abeyta.
 Kaikko and Abeyta teamed to co-create and Executive Produce the original series Burt Luddin's Love Buffet on Game Show Network which starred John Cervenka.
 Strawther went on to write and produce network sitcoms, including Happy Days, Laverne & Shirley, Night Court, and My Sister Sam and some movies like Without a Clue, but between jobs he would work with Abeyta and Kaikko on specific projects that seemed fun to him.
-Cervenka was also the announcer for Love Connection from 1990 (replacing Johnny Gilbert) until 1994 (the cancellation of the original version hosted by Chuck Woolery and again from 1998 to 1999 with Pat Bullard.
+John Cervenka was also the announcer for tv series Love Connection from 1990 - 1999.